MahApps/MahApps.Metro.IconPacks/README.md

 ## Install

-To install the IconPacks, you can run the following commands in the NuGet Package Manager Console (or in the NuGet Package Manager extension in VS)
+To install the IconPacks, run the following commands in the NuGet Package Manager Console or install it with the NuGet Package Manager extension.

 - `MahApps.Metro.IconPacks` includes all Icons in one package [NuGet package](https://www.nuget.org/packages/MahApps.Metro.IconPacks/)
 ```bash